Frequently asked questions

 - Increased customisation - We have increased the customisation options so that you can decide what content you would like to see on your weather pages.
 You can switch off content which is not of interest to you and choose your units for temperature, wind speed etc.

-- Increased number of forecast sites - We now have forecasts available for over 5000 locations around the UK, matching that on our mobile platforms.
+- Increased number of forecast sites - We now have forecasts available for around 7000 locations around the UK, matching that on our mobile platforms.
 This includes an additional 450 beach locations as part of our new beach safety content.
 This means you have access to more localised forecasts for your place of interest.
 We have included a range of places including residential locations, places of interest, beaches and mountain summits.

 - Pan and zoom maps - We have incorporated pan and zoom maps on our weather pages, so that your can navigate quickly and easily around the UK and zoom in on areas of interest, allowing you to see more detailed information for your area.

-Q - Why have you made these changes?
+4. Why have you made these changes?

-A - There are a number of reasons we have made these changes:
+There are a number of reasons we have made these changes:

 - Feedback - We regularly receive feedback on our web site together with suggestions for additional content.
 We have incorporated the main points of this feedback in our new website design and content for example easier navigation and more forecast locations.
 Consultation has been carried out over the past 12 months with key stakeholders across all areas of our business to identify the information you need and expect to find when visiting our website.
 We have incorporated the main findings from this consultation for example extending three hourly forecasts out to five days ahead.